 Passive concentration is an automatic activity of the mind, initiated through external factors, but yet, it is concentration.
 This proves that even people, who say they cannot concentrate, actually can and do concentrate.
 However, this is not enough, since you also need to possess active concentration.

 Now you ask, what is an active concentration?

 Making plans, studying, doing something you never did before, carrying out chores and tasks that you don’ like doing, require attention, and focusing on what you are doing.
 Preparing for an exam, doing something that you are not accustomed to do or meditating, also require that you focus your attention.
 In all these cases, you might find it difficult to focus your mind.

 When you do something, which you have to do, but don’t like doing, you most probably find it hard to keep your mind focused.
-In these instances, you have to use willpower.
-You need to actively and intently focus your mind, but your mind keeps being distracted.
+You need to actively and intently focus your mind, because your mind keeps being distracted.

 This might sound difficult, but the mind can be trained to focus.
 A few minutes of concentration exercises every day, in time, will develop the ability to focus the mind on the task on hand, a thought or an idea, even without effort.
 You will be able to hold your mind on one thought or subject, without being distracted, even for long periods.

 Just think how much time and energy you can save, and how much you can accomplish, when you develop active concentration.